TABLE OF CONTENTS

 Friendly fraud or chargebacks occur when a customer reverses the charge from a transaction.
 Whether by mistake or with full intentions, the customer signals to their processor that they did not authorize the transaction.
 Chargebacks can happen through retail or eCommerce and are rarely detectable at the time of the transaction.
 Small businesses can be hit especially hard by friendly fraud because of the financial loss that comes with it.
 Many times the issuing bank sides with the customer and retracts the money from your account.
 If the product purchased was in-person or had already shipped online, you may be losing inventory as well.

 The most frustrating aspect of friendly fraud is the effect it can have on one’s credit card processing abilities.
 A high chargeback ratio will land merchants in the high risk category and can mean paying more in credit card processing fees.
 That’s why it’s important to keep records and have secure checkout processes so you have evidence of authorization.
-Likewise, there are chargeback management tools at your disposal to mitigate this type of small business fraud.
+Likewise, there are tools like credit card authorization forms and other chargeback management tools at your disposal to mitigate this type of small business fraud.
 Suspected fraud is difficult enough to catch in person, friendly fraud adds another level of fraud risk on your radar.
-Chargeback prevention and mitigation is a necessary part of running a business of any size.
+Chargeback prevention and mitigation are a necessary part of running a business of any size.

 Your Merchant Account Can Help Mitigate Small Business Fraud